PrefectHQ/prefect/docs/concepts/results.md

 [The result serializer](#result-serializer) can be configured with the `result_storage` option.
 The `result_serialzier` option defaults to a null value, which infers the serializer from the context.
 Generally, this means that tasks will use the result serializer configured on the flow unless otherwise specified.
-If there is no context to load the serializer from, Prefect's pickle serializer will be used.
+If there is no context to load the serializer from, the serializer defined by `PREFECT_RESULTS_DEFAULT_SERIALIZER` will be used.
+This setting defaults to Prefect's pickle serializer.

 You may set the configure the result serializer using: